hamelsmu/wandbtocsv/README.md

 `wandbtocsv` allows you to quickly export a flat csv file of the top level metrics, config, etc. from your [Weights & Biases](https://wandb.ai/) runs in an easy to use CLI interface.
+This utility will also get peak gpu and system memory usage for each run.

 ## Install